Actifio/actifiodataveilmasking/README.md

 The steps we follow will be:

 1. Unzip DataVeil onto your masking server (you also need JRE 1.8)
-1. License DataVeil and note where you put the license file
+1. License DataVeil and note where you put the license file.
+Do not put it into the same folder a DataVeil as this will complicate upgrades.
 1. Mount production database to masking server using the ‘middle’ name (i.e. mount ‘prod’ as ‘CPROD’)
 1. Connect to the database and create Project using Actifio DataVeil and note the Project key name
 1. Save Project and note where you save the project